tardate/LittleArduinoProjects/README.md

-# 356 Little Electronics and Arduino Projects
+# 357 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [AudioEffectsChips/PX088A](./Electronics101/AudioEffectsChips/PX088A) - figuring out how to use the PX088A "Für Elise" music chip.
+> Latest addition:sparkles: [BoldportClub/TheMonarch](./BoldportClub/TheMonarch) - the third in a series of beautiful electronic "bug" boards from the Boldport Club, Project #18 October 2017.